N4iF/pwn.sa-website/content/posts/DACL1/DACL1.md

 ![](/posts/DACL1/12.png)

-I forget to tell that we have only one public IP to attack which it DC01 10.129.205.122 in the enterprise there is a pivot port in this IP that is 13889 if we connect to this port it will direct us to the WS01 machine in 3389 port which is for the WS01 RDP.
+I forget to mention that we have only one public IP to attack which it DC01 10.129.205.122 in the enterprise there is a pivot port in this IP that is 13889 if we connect to this port it will direct us to the WS01 machine in 3389 port which is for the WS01 RDP.
 We used `Administrator:9P-82cdtoI2.Iq` we catch this from LDAP abuse

 ![](/posts/DACL1/14.png)

-So we get in the machine with local admin, we can start dumping the credentials with `mimikatz`, and I found a cached domain user with is `jose` and he's NT HASH
+So we get in the machine with local admin, we can start dumping the credentials with `mimikatz`, and I found a cached domain user with is `jose` and his NT HASH

 ![](/posts/DACL1/15.png)

 I want to explain two terms here:
-* PtH (Pass the Hash): We found jose NT hash we can pass it to get session under he's name and he's privileges
+* PtH (Pass the Hash): We found jose NT hash we can pass it to get session under his name and his privileges
 * OPtH (Over-pass the hash): is using jose NT hash to request from the DC to get the TGT that is for jose, then we can use the TGT to request TGS, we can use it remotely also from kali

 ## Second Attack path